 Cowlitz Restoration & Recovery Project

-Do you have an innovative idea for a habitat or hatchery-associated project that would help endangered salmon and steelhead in the upper Cowlitz River basin?
+Do you have an innovative idea for a habitat or hatchery-associated production project that would help endangered salmon and steelhead in the upper Cowlitz River basin?
 We want to hear it!

 - Habitat assessments to guide protection and restoration activities